 I now know that the ideal Cycler is a narrow, rather old-fashioned category of person.
 She’s in a stable relationship with a stable lifestyle. … She’s about 29, and rarely experiences fevers or hangovers.
 She is savvy about fertility and committed to the effort required to track hers.
 I could add that her phone is never lost or broken and she’s never late to work.
 She wakes up at the same time every day, with a charged phone and a thermometer within reach.

 All of this suggests that the effectiveness of the app is almost certainly overestimated for the general public.
 And in fact, the FDA itself warns that “Natural Cycles should not be used by women who have a medical condition where pregnancy would be associated with a significant risk to the mother or the fetus.”
 Annovera, the new vaginal ring approved on the same day, has a similar typical use failure rate but did not carry this same warning, suggesting that even the FDA may believe the app’s real failure rate is higher.
 But by accepting Natural Cycles’ claims uncritically, the FDA is allowing the company to promote a potentially false effectiveness rate with the agency’s stamp of approval.

 Natural Cycles is Not a Stand-alone Contraceptive

 The FDA label requires Natural Cycles to compare its effectiveness as a “stand-alone contraceptive.”
-But unlike hormonal contraceptives such as the pill that act on the body to prevent pregnancy during all times of the month, Natural Cycles must be used in combination with barrier methods of contraception or the user must abstain from intercourse for approximately 11 days each month in order to prevent pregnancy.
-No other FDA-cleared contraceptive requires the use of another method to make it effective at all times in the cycle.
+But unlike hormonal contraceptives such as the pill that act on the body to prevent pregnancy during all times of the month, Natural Cycles must be used in combination with either abstinence or a barrier method of contraception for approximately 11 days each month in order to prevent pregnancy.
+No other FDA-approved contraceptive requires the use of another method to make it effective at all times in the cycle.